-Planning permission will be granted to intensify the use of the Milton Keynes Bowl for commercial leisure and recreational purposes provided that proposals:

-- i.
-Would not result in an unacceptable additional impact upon the highway network. - ii.
-Would have no significant adverse effect on the amenity of residential areas. - iii.
-Where need can be demonstrated, training and other facilities should be safeguarded for community groups and sports clubs including use of cyclists, or make provision for an alternative, replacement facility, either on or off the site. - iv.
-Are consistent with policies applying to Linear Parks and Biodiversity and Geological Enhancement. - v.
-Enhance the ecological and public access connectivity through the MK Bowl site. - vi.
+- A. Planning permission will be granted to intensify the use of the Milton Keynes Bowl for commercial leisure and recreational purposes provided that proposals: - 1.
+Would not result in an unacceptable additional impact upon the highway network. - 2.
+Would have no significant adverse effect on the amenity of residential areas. - 3.
+Where need can be demonstrated, training and other facilities should be safeguarded for community groups and sports clubs including use of cyclists, or make provision for an alternative, replacement facility, either on or off the site. - 4.
+Are consistent with policies applying to Linear Parks and Biodiversity and Geological Enhancement. - 5.
+Enhance the ecological and public access connectivity through the MK Bowl site. - 6.
 Retain the existing cycle, equestrian and pedestrian routes across the site or make provision for suitable alternative routes.